SantiagoMorais/Gympass-clone/README.md

 - [zod](https://zod.dev/): Module if schema and data validation to guarantee data security.

 - [Prisma client](https://www.prisma.io/docs/orm/prisma-client): Is an auto-generated, type-safe query builder generated based on the models and attributes of the our Prisma schema.

-- [bcryptjs](https://www.npmjs.com/package/bcrypt): A library to help you hash passwords.

 ## Dev Dependencies